American Red Cross: Russian revolution

 In July 1918 the ARC established a hospital at the entrance of Vladivostok harbor, followed by eight more hospitals during that year.
 Vladivostok Refugee hospital was opened in early 1919 in former naval barracks and had up to 250 beds.
 The ARC provided drugs and medical supplies to Russian hospitals during the civil war.

 Role in World War Two

 In the 1940s during World War II, the Red Cross enrolled 7.5 million volunteers along with 39,000 paid staff and more than 104,000 nurses for military service, prepared 27 million packages for prisoners of war, shipped more than 300,000 tons of supplies, and collected 13.3 million pints of blood plasma for the armed forces.
 By the time World War II ended in September 1945, American society contributed over $784 million in support of the American Red Cross.
+Standards for the female volunteers were higher than those in the military, be a college grad, 25 years of age, steller reference letters, pass physical examinations as well as personality tests in interviews.
+During the start of the war the red cross knew the country was somewhat leaning on them making sure they had the volunteers and staff.
+They made sure to have communications dialed in through the war.

 2005 hurricanes

 Forecasting a major disaster before the landfall of Hurricane Katrina, ARC enlisted 2,000 volunteers to be on a "stand by" deployment list.

 According to ARC, during and after hurricanes Katrina, Wilma and Rita, they opened 1,470 shelters and registered 3.8 million overnight stays.
 300,000 American Red Cross workers (82% unpaid) provided sheltering, casework, communication and assessment services throughout these events.
 In addition, 346,980 comfort kits (which contain hygiene essentials such as toothpaste, soap, washcloths and toys for children) and 205,360 cleanup kits (containing brooms, mops and bleach) were distributed.
 The organization served 68 million snacks and meals.
 Disaster Health services provided 596,810 contacts, and Disaster Mental Health services 826,590 contacts.
 Emergency financial assistance was provided to 1.4 million families, including 4 million people.
 Katrina was the first natural disaster in the United States that ARC utilized their "Safe and Well" family location website.